superzrb126/learning/[WORK-IN-PROGRESS]-Docker-0.4.0-release-note,-May-29-2013.md

 ## Broader kernel support

-Currently Docker requires [Linux version 3.8 or higher with lxc and aufs support](http://docs.docker.io/en/latest/installation/kernel.html).
+Our goal is to make Docker run everywhere, but currently Docker requires [Linux version 3.8 or higher with lxc and aufs support](http://docs.docker.io/en/latest/installation/kernel.html).
 If you're deploying new machines for the purpose of running Docker, this is a fairly easy requirement to meet.
 However, if you're adding Docker to an existing deployment, you may not have the flexibility to update and patch the kernel.

 Expanding Docker's kernel support is a priority.
 This includes running on older kernel versions, but also on kernels with no AUFS support, or with incomplete lxc capabilities.

+## Cross-architecture support

+Our goal is to make Docker run everywhere.
+However currently Docker only runs on x86_64 systems.
+We plan on expanding architecture support, so that Docker containers can be created and used on more architectures.

+## Even more integrations

+We want Docker to be the secret ingredient that makes your existing tools more awesome.
+Thanks to this philosophy, Docker has already been integrated with [Puppet](http://forge.puppetlabs.com/garethr/docker),  [Chef](), [Openstack Nova](https://github.com/dotcloud/openstack-docker), [Jenkins](https://github.com/georgebashi/jenkins-docker-plugin), [DotCloud sandbox](http://github.com/dotcloud/sandbox), [Strider CI](http://blog.frozenridge.co/next-generation-continuous-integration-deployment-with-dotclouds-docker-and-strider/) and even [Heroku buildpacks](https://github.com/progrium/buildstep).

+Expect Docker to integrate with even more of your favorite tools going forward, including:

+* Alternative storage backends such as ZFS, LVM or [BTRFS](github.com/dotcloud/docker/issues/443)
+* Alternative containerization backends such as [OpenVZ](http://openvz.org), Solaris Zones, BSD Jails and even plain Chroot.
+* Process managers like [Supervisord](http://supervisord.org/), [Runit](http://smarden.org/runit/), [Gaffer](https://gaffer.readthedocs.org/en/latest/#gaffer) and [Systemd](http://www.freedesktop.org/wiki/Software/systemd/)
+* Build and integration tools like Make, Maven, Scons, Jenkins, Buildbot and Cruise Control.
+* Configuration management tools like [Puppet](http://puppetlabs.com), [Chef](http://www.opscode.com/chef/) and [Salt](http://saltstack.org)
+* Personal development environments like [Vagrant](http://vagrantup.com), [Boxen](http://boxen.github.com/), [Koding](http://koding.com) and [Cloud9](http://c9.io).
+* Orchestration tools like [Zookeeper](http://zookeeper.apache.org/), [Mesos](http://incubator.apache.org/mesos/) and [Galaxy](https://github.com/ning/galaxy)

+## Plugin API

+Our goal is to make Docker run everywhere.
+However, currently Docker cannot be customized to meet the needs of every deployment.

 ## Externally mounted volumes